-Brush the butternut squash with one tablespoon of the olive oil.
+Brush the butternut squash with a bit of olive oil (one tablespoon).
 Place it on a foil lined baking sheet with the cut side down.
 Roast for one hour or until soft and a knife inserted has no resistance.
 Remove from the oven and cool slightly.
 Scoop the squash from the shell.

-Add the remaining tablespoon olive oil to a large stock pot over medium low heat.
-Add the onion and cook for 3 minutes, stirring occasionally until it begins to soften.
-Do not let it brown.
+Add the remaining tablespoon olive oil to a large stock pot over medium heat.
+Add the onion to the hot oil and cook for 2 minutes, stirring occasionally until it begins to soften.
+Do not let the onion brown.

 Add the squash, vegetable broth, apples, pepper and thyme.
-Raise the heat to the high setting to bring the mixture to a boil.
+Raise the heat to the medium-high heat setting to bring the mixture to a boil.
 Lower back to medium low and simmer, uncovered for 15 minutes.

 Let the soup cool slightly.